Stefaaan06/Unity-Mesh-Combiner/README.md

 - Better workflow for editing merged meshes.
 Right now you have to Uncombine -> edit the objects -> Combine again
 - More and better optimisation methods
 - The duplicated colliders dont mirror tags and layers so they have to be set manually
+- Merged Objects have all the Materials of the old Meshes, even if they are duplicate.
+This leads to performance and lighting issues